nitlang/nit/contrib/jwrapper/README.md

-_jwrapper_, an extern class generator from Java class files
+Generator of Nit extern classes to wrap Java APIs.

 # Description
 _jwrapper_ automates wrapping Java classes so they can be accessed from Nit code.
 It generates Nit extern classes by analyzing Java class files.